j-m-mueller/youtube-comment-analysis/README.md

 ### Tests

-The API and parts of the CommentProcessor class are covered by a pytest test suite (functional / unit testing).
+The repository is covered by a pytest test suite (functional / unit testing).
 This test suite can be executed by running `pytest tests  --cov src --cov-report html` from the root directory to yield test results and an HTML coverage report.